ossinova/oscardyremyhr.me/content/post/Databricks/Rename/index.md

 ---

-# Renaming multiple columns in Databricks using PySpark

 As a Data Engineer, a common task is to rename columns from the source system into more clear and readable names.
 Often multiple renames are required.
 In this demo I will walk through a few options that aim to solve this.

+{{toc}}

 ## Creating demo data